-Sunday, September 23rd begins the Jewish holiday Sukkot, this holiday is celebrated until the evening of September 30th.
+The Jewish holiday Sukkot, is celebrated until the evening of September 30th.
 Sukkah is the Hebrew word for ‘booth’ or ‘tabernacle’.
 Sukkots were the huts in which the Jewish people lived during their years in the desert after they left slavery in Egypt and before they arrived in the Promised Land (Israel).
 Sukkot begins two weeks after Rosh Hashanah and comes at the end of the High Holy days, which are the most serious days of the Jewish year.

 On behalf of The Scholars Academy we hope all who celebrate this holiday enjoy.

-There will be no school tomorrow, Wednesday, September 19th in observance of Yom Kippur.
-This evening marks the beginning of Yom Kippur.
+Yom Kippur marks the beginning of Yom Kippur.
 This holiday is the holiest day on the Jewish calendar and is a day of atonement marked by fasting and ceremonial repentance.
 It is celebrated at the end of the High Holy Days, which are the ten days after Rosh Hashanah.
 On behalf of The Scholars’ Academy, we hope all who celebrate this holiday enjoy.

 Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15, by celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
 The day of September 15 is significant because it is the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 In addition, Mexico and Chile celebrate their independence days on September 16 and September18, respectively.
 Also, Columbus Day or Día de la Raza, which is October 12, falls within this 30 day period.
 Enjoy to all who celebrate this month.